 TO MAKE THE GOCHUJANG CAULIFLOWER:

-• Add the brown sugar, apple cider vinegar, and Gochujang, stirring everything together until combined and the cauliflower is coated.
+Add the Gochujang sauce, stirring everything together until combined and the cauliflower is coated.
 If the sauce doesn't thicken enough, add in the arrowroot starch (mixed with water) and stir until it does thicken.
 Garnish with sesame seeds, if desired.

 MAKE JALAPENO CILANTRO SAUCE: